TheMeowfest/364Days/README.md

 ### Disclaimer

-I am not, in anyway, making promises on progress, a working emulator, or a succesful release.
+I am not, in anyway, making promises on progress, a working emulator, or a successful release.
 The N64 by itself is a complex system to emulate due to the nature of the console, generally requiring more than a standard 3DS can offer in terms of computing power.
 On top of that, I don't have a huge amount of time to dedicate to this project, but I will be doing my best.

+#### Current Status

+Non-existent

 ###### Discord

-https://discord.gg/9k5Qxp3
+This is the official discord for this project; if you want to get involved, join it! https://discord.gg/9k5Qxp3

-###### Progress Before This
+###### Related
 https://github.com/machinamentum/CTR64

 Huge shoutout to this guy :)